49th Mission Support Group

 The 49th Force Support Squadron is a cohesive team of professionals, maintaining the capability to deploy worldwide in support of JCS taskings.
 The squadron provides administrative, personnel and educational services to support more than 17,000 military, civilian and retired personnel, and supports the worldwide mission of the 49th Fighter Wing and the requirements of 26 associate units from 14 commands.

-Airman and Family Services Flight
+Military and Family Readiness Flight

 Force Development Flight